 When it comes to finding the most breast cancers, there’s no question MRI is king.

-MRI, or magnetic resonance imaging, is one of the most effective tools around for finding breast tumors, even those growing in dense tissue which is notoriously hard to image.
-Dense tissue masks cancer on mammograms much like a snowstorm can mask a snowball — or a polar bear.
+Magnetic resonance imaging is one of the most effective tools around for finding breast tumors, even those growing in dense tissue which is notoriously hard to image.
+Dense tissue masks cancer on mammograms much like a snowstorm can mask a snowball.
 Both appear white.

 The problem is MRIs come with a royal price tag, making them far too costly to use as a preliminary screening tool for every woman with dense breasts.
 That’s nearly half of women in the U.S.